Lunar New Year Represents a Clean Slate for Me—And My Space

 I’m also hoping to clean and organize my entire apartment, starting with my closet.
 I wish I had time to organize everything, but generally speaking I will need to clean, purge, and edit things I don’t need to make room for luck to come.

-We don’t have family in New York, so we’re used to celebrating with friends, but obviously we’re not seeing people this year.
-I think, more than anything, it’s about reaching out to loved ones, especially ones I haven’t talked to in a while.
+We don’t have family in New York, so we’re used to celebrating with friends.
+I think, more than anything, it’s about reaching out to loved ones, especially those we haven’t talked to in a while.
 Even just sending a “Hey, thinking about you” text to everyone in our lives.
-We can’t go and visit people physically, so to reflect on what these people mean to us is really important, this year especially.
-Rather than being in the moment with family and friends, I’m going to send good energy and thoughts their way.
+To reflect on what these people mean to us is really important—it sends good energy and thoughts their way.